ibengtsson/GNN_decoder_quant/README.md

 # NOTE
 This is a fork and contains additions to the repository developed by Moritz Lange.
 The code is still a work in process and although many things work, it must be considered experimental.
 When time comes I'll add more comments to where to find stuff.

+* `src/` contains "finished" source code.
-* `scripts/` contains simple scripts used as entry-points to run source code.
+* `scripts/` contains scripts used as entry-points to run source code.
 Often accept command-line arguments.
 * `bash_scripts/` contains bash scripts used to run code on a Linux-based GPU-cluster with Slurm.
 * `notebooks/` contains Jupyter notebooks where I've visualised stuff and tested functionality during development.
 Experimental, can't guarantee stuff that works yet.
+* `hls/` contains code to convert a neural network developed in software into hardware code.
+The idea is to use hls4ml to convert the graph neural network decoder.
+Still a work in progress.

 # Moritz comments follows below (will remove when I've added more comments):
 -----------------------------------------------------------------------------